 Each year, under the authority and approval of the Governor and Public Safety Commissioner, the HSO produces a Highway Safety Plan (HSP) designed to help us reach that goal.
 Utah is proud to support 47 evidence‐based highway safety grants.

 To support the HSP, Utah applied for and received $4,708,208 in federal highway safety funding.
 This grant funding supported campaigns aimed at Occupant Protection, Traffic Data, Impaired Driving, Law Enforcement Programs, Police Traffic Services, and Vulnerable Roadway Users like cyclists, pedestrians, motorcyclists, and e-scooter riders.

 Our dedicated team is focused on behavior change.
-We study data from every traffic crash, traffic citation, and DUI arrest throughout the state in order to learn about deadly trends.
+We study data from traffic crashes, traffic citations, and DUI arrests throughout the state in order to learn about deadly trends.
 We use that knowledge to develop messaging campaigns to help every roadway user get home safely.
 Fatal crashes claim more than 200 lives here in Utah every year, we are dedicated to getting that number down to Zero.